 Without a doubt, there are risks with any surgery and gastric bypass is major surgery.
 Accordingly, there are many serious injuries and even deaths as a result of gastric bypass surgery that do not involve medical malpractice.
 Most doctors are performing these procedures well and without complications.

-But these operations cost in excess of $25,000.
+But these operations cost as much as $20,000 or more.
 This lures in surgeons who should not be performing these operations either because they do not have the skill or because the patient is a poor candidate for the procedure.

 So you have a small number of unqualified surgeons committing malpractice on a lot of patients.
 Sometimes, the medical malpractice is not during the surgery itself but the failure to manage known complications.

-Our malpractice lawyers handle bariatric surgery cases involving death or serious injury.
-If you or a loved one sustained a serious injury as a result of an error or mistake during gastric bypass surgery and you have reason to suspect malpractice, call our medical malpractice lawyers at 800-553-8082 or get a free online consultation.
+Our Maryland roux-en-y gastric bypass attorneys handle bariatric surgery cases involving death or serious injury.
+If you or a loved one sustained a serious injury as a result of an error or mistake during gastric bypass surgery and you have reason to suspect malpractice, call our Baltimore medical malpractice lawyers at 800-553-8082 or get a free online consultation.